productionaio/.github/profile/README.md

 Church AV control software built for operators, not accountants.

-**Production AI/O** is a free, open-source macOS app for controlling PTZ cameras, ATEM video switchers, and audio from a single workspace.
+**Production AIO** is a free, open-source macOS app for controlling PTZ cameras, ATEM video switchers, and audio from a single workspace.
 No subscriptions.
 No dongles.
 No per-seat licensing.

 Current stable features include PTZ camera control via VISCA-over-IP (joystick, presets, zoom), ATEM program/preview switching, audio mixer monitoring, multi-site project management, and demo mode so you can test everything without hardware connected.